 But I didn’t.
 There were reasons for that, which we’ll get to some other time.

-I didn’t have a plan, but I did have a commitment.
+I didn’t have a clearly defined plan in terms of zeroing in on specific publications and strategizing my way through their doors.
+But I did have a commitment to scouting out the best opportunities.
 I was determined to send out job application materials every day, to knock on every door possible.

-It would have been easy enough to take a day off, to laze around the house, or go discover the wonders of my new city.
+It would have been easy enough to take a day off, to laze around the house, or go discover the wonders of my new hometown.

 This kind of daily commitment is important, no matter who you are.
 But it’s especially important when you’re 40 years old and taking one last shot at living the kind of life you always envisioned, but never quite reached.
 Because if you blow it this time – if you take a day off, then a week off, then the whole affair off – you will have blown more than just your time.
 You’ll have blown what could be your last, best chance at steering your life in the right direction.